ssb2dmba/dmba.info/src/blog/activitypub-ssb.md

 date: 2024-08-16
 ---

-It is expected that the success of ActivityPub will be immense.
-The fediverse is a very pleasant network.
+It is expected that the success of [ActivityPub](https://en.wikipedia.org/wiki/ActivityPub) will be immense.
+The  [Fediverse](https://en.wikipedia.org/wiki/Fediverse) is a very pleasant network.
 The discussions there remind me of the early days of the Internet.
-Technically, the network is modern, its design is elaborate and well thought out.
+Technically, the network is modern, its design is elaborate and well-thought-out.
 Sufficiently so to make its understanding both difficult and accessible.
 With an exponential adoption that seems irreversible, one can say that the power of the design is proven.